Islamic Relief Worldwide

 IRAUS is registered with the Australian Charities and Not for Profit Commission, is a member of the Australian Council for International Development (ACFID) and a signatory to the ACFID Code of Conduct.

 IRAUS has proudly delivered programmes that benefit local communities in Sydney, Newcastle, Toowoomba and Brisbane, including activities, focused on prevention of and response to domestic violence, support for refugees and Asylum Seekers, cross-cultural learning and exchange, and poverty and homelessness.

-More information about specific local projects can be found here.
+More information about specific local projects can be found at our Partner websites.

 As a signatory to the Australian Council for International Development (ACFID) Code of Conduct, Islamic Relief Australia is committed to the highest standards of ethical practice.
 In line with this commitment, we make sure that we continuously monitor our compliance with applicable aspects of the Code, including ensuring that we do not engage in any activities that bring other ACFID Members or the sector into disrepute.